aristofanischionis/Approximate_Nearest_Neighbours-LSH/README.md

-# Search_Cluster_Vectors_CPP
+# Approximate Nearest Neighbours LSH
-University Assignment: Implement LSH algorithm for d-dimensional vectors in C++
+University Assignment: Implement LSH algorithm for d-dimensional images in C++, using Lloyd's algorithm and Hypercube & L-Hashtables structures.

-We can run it like this, from outside of the `src/` folder
+L1 metric: Manhattan.

-`make && ./lsh -d Datasets/dataset -q Datasets/queryset -k 4 -L 1 -o test.txt -N 2 -R 10000`
+We can run it like this, from outside of the `src/` folder `make && ./lsh -d Datasets/dataset -q Datasets/queryset -k 4 -L 1 -o test.txt -N 2 -R 10000`

 Or like this to run the cube algorithm